littlewhiteZ/An-Alumnus-Platform-based-on-Blockchain/README.md

 2. deploy contract on blockchain
 3. localhost:3000

-you can compile & deploy contract on Remix(recommend!)
+you can use Remix to compile & deploy contract(recommend!)